The Best Slow Cookers Reviewed and Tested

 A 2003 study compared the carotenoid content of fresh, canned, and frozen corn.
 This study found that frozen and canned varieties, which were both processed by heat, contained more lutein than the fresh corn.

 Slow cooking extends beyond increasing the availability of nutrients contained in vegetables.
-Less expensive or touch meats, such as chuck steaks or roast and less lean stewing beef, are tenderized through the lengthy, low temperature cooking process.
+Inexpensive meats become tenderized through the lengthy, low temperature cooking process.

 Unfortunately, it’s sad truth that some of the most delicious ways we cook meat, such as grilling and flame-broiling, are also the least nutritious.
 When meat is cooked over high, direct heat, the protein and fat interact with the heat to form several harmful compounds.
 This can potentially be one of the reasons why people who eat a lot of meat have a higher risk of cancer and heart disease.
 So, if you enjoy eating meat more than once a week, then cooking your meal in a slow cooker is probably your best option because the slow, moist heat gently cooks it without generating harmful compounds.